University-of-Adelaide-Bx-Masters/BIOINF-3010-7150/Practicals/Graph_Genomes/prac_part1.md

 ```

 **Note:** Your Bandage graph will come out slightly differently each time you run it and sometimes will have loops that don't actually represent variation.
 You can tell this by the way the nodes continue through the intersection point and no edges are displayed.
+You can see an example of this in the bandage plot figure shown in Part 4.
 Feel free to re-run bandage to get a plot that you like.

 #### Option 3 - vg viz